kylehakala/home-assistant.io/source/_integrations/zha.markdown

 ### Other supported but not recommended Zigbee radio adapters or modules

-Support for the following hardware is no longer recommended.
+The following hardware is no longer recommended.
 Specific models and details are noted where available in each section.

 {% details "List of hardware that is no longer recommended" %}